tpossessky/PacmanUnity/README.md

     }
 ```

 From here it's a pretty standard Vector calculation to determine direction.
-The only caveat to that is, that I slightly shrunk the Pacman sprite to 95% of its original size to fit better, so there was the potential the sprite could be misaligned and mess up future moves.
+The only caveat is that I slightly shrunk the Pacman sprite to 95% of its original size to fit better which added the potential the sprite could be misaligned and mess up future moves.
 Before any potential movements, I round Pacman's position to the nearest 0.25 (based on the grid size) depending on the axis he's moving on.
 Even with the initial rounding, I found that occasionally the alignment would be incorrect, so a secondary rounding is placed and truncates the position to 2 decimal places.

 ```
     private void AlignPositionOnAxis(bool alignX)